The best schools in Cambridgeshire

 Cambridgeshire, fortunately, rises to the task – and then some.
 Its abundance of brilliant schools is one of the many things that makes the country a perfect place to call home.
-Our developments at Kingley Grove in Melbourn, St James’ Park in Ely, and our soon-to-open Miller’s Gate in Soham all put you within easy reach of the county’s top schools.
+Our developments at Kingley Grove in Melbourn, St James’ Park in Ely, and Miller’s Gate in Soham all put you within easy reach of the county’s top schools.

 But how to choose which school is right for your family?

 Below, we’ve revealed the best schools in Cambridgeshire according to the government’s ratings, as well as the best secondary schools according to the Real School Guide, an annual publication of the best schools in the UK.